d4l3k/cs540-project/paper.md

 Our results are a modest sampling of methods, but clearly a larger sample of more methods would be even better.
-Our model of government budgeting is a simple momentum model, in reality, a more complex, multi-year momentum in a higher number of dimensions would be a more accurate model of the impact of government budgets.
+Our model of government budgeting is a simple momentum model, but in reality, a more complex, multi-year momentum in a higher number of dimensions would be a more accurate model of the impact of government budgets.

 One area for future exploration is time series models in particular.
-We decided to investigate general black-box optimization algorithms, which generalized poorly to heavily a heavily time-series function.
+We decided to investigate general black-box optimization algorithms which generalized poorly to stateful and time-series functions.

 \newpage